wasamasa/emacsninja.com/src/posts/zoning-out-with-nyan-cat.rst

 For those of you who haven't heard of ``zone`` yet, I urge you to give it a try with ``M-x zone``.
-If you like what you see, ``M-x zone-mode`` makes for a screensaver-like experience.
+If you like what you see, ``M-x zone-when-idle`` makes for a screensaver-like experience.

 It shouldn't surprise anyone that Emacs has facilities for playing tricks with your buffer text while you aren't looking.
 I've always